iiasa/CWatM/docu/modeldesign.rst

 Calculation of rain, snow, snowmelt
 ***********************************

-Using day-degree approach with up to 7 vertical layers Including snow- and glaciwer melt.
+Using day-degree approach with up to 10 vertical layers Including snow- and glacier melt.

 Land cover
 **********